 - Angels’ Tide, beginning around the feast of St. Michael and All Angels (also called “Michaelmas”) on September 29.
 This part of the year focuses on how God defends His Church against Satan through the pure proclamation of the Gospel.
 Reformation Day and All Saints’ Day, both of which occur during this period, marry nicely with this theme.

 But which Sundays are to be skipped?
 There are several options.
-Lutheran Service Book skips only at the end, straight to Trinity 27 (the last Sunday of the church year).
+Lutheran Service Book skips only at the end, straight to Trinity 27 (the last Sunday of the liturgical year).
 Lutheran Worship’s one-year lectionary skips to Trinity 25, grouping the last three Sundays of the church year together as a sort of “season of the end times,” a scheme also followed by the pre-Reformation medieval church.
 Luther’s own lectionary of 1526 closes with an expanded five-Sunday “end times” season.
 And, of course, the three-year lectionary does it yet another way, skipping immediately after Trinity Sunday.
 (In fact, the three-year lectionary also features a slightly different division of the “green season,” grouping the Sundays into Trinity Tide, Apostles’ Tide, Martyrs’ Tide, and Angels’ Tide.)

 One custom, apparently derived from the Anglican tradition (which cross-pollinated with the Lutheran tradition in the 16th and 17th centuries thanks to Martin Bucer, and again in the late 19th century once American Lutherans began celebrating the liturgy in English), is the so-called “Michaelmas skip:” starting on the Sunday nearest September 29, skip directly to Trinity 19.
 This practice keeps together the entirety of Angels’ Tide and allows the Church to explore its valuable theme year after year, a theme which leads nicely into the eschatological focus of the last few Sundays of the church year.